jennakalina/tf-knockdown-explorer/README.md

 # TF Knockdown Data Explorer

-An interactive interface for browsing a global TF knockdown dataset.
+A web interface for browsing a global TF knockdown dataset.

 ## Tabs